Date enacted or revised:

 If an employee with permanent status resigns and is then rehired into either the same position or into the same job title or a lower level job in his career progression group at the same agency, the employee shall not be eligible for an increase under this rule unless there has been a break in State service of at least 60 days.
 Such adjustments shall only be made on the same date that the higher pay rate is given to the newly hired employee.

-This communication is published on the Human Resources Website, on the McNeese General Policy Page, and is posted in paper copy in Human Resources for public view in accordance with civil service guidelines.
+This communication is published on the Human Resources and Student Employment Website, on the McNeese General Policy Page, and is posted in paper copy in Human Resources and Student Employment for public view in accordance with civil service guidelines.